rexmas/RealmCrust/README.md

 # RealmCrust
 Simple Crust Extension for Mapping Realm Objects From JSON.
+Use to easily map to/from JSON/Realm Objects.

 #Requirements
 iOS 8.0+